marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 My career bridges both the IT and linguistic fields, where I thrive on embracing new challenges, adapting to diverse contexts, and continuously expanding my knowledge.

+📍 Based in **Las Palmas de Gran Canaria, Spain**, I connect with both local and international communities.

+If you’d like to collaborate, share ideas, or explore common projects, feel free to [get in touch](/contact/).

 ---

 ### 🌐 Professional Identity